ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/10_Pon_Kutnisa.md

 I broke the piles from the foundations,
 And kicked them down to Hell.

-From the source of the river, cool wind blowed, and clear water flowed.
+From the source of the river,
+Cool wind blowed, pure water flowed.
 The salmon, who were weeping as they left,
-Revived in the cool wind and clear water.
+Revived in the cool wind and pure water.
 They laughed and played with great joy,
 And swam upstream with the sound of water splashing.
 Seeing this, my heart was comforted,